shimonyagrawal/shimonyagrawal/README.md

 ### Hi there 👋

-🔭 I’m an analyst passionate about building ML models that can extract value from data, discover patterns and trends, make predictions and deliver accurate results.
+🔭 I’m an analyst passionate about building models that can extract value from data, discover patterns and trends, make predictions and deliver accurate results.
 I have experience in conducting exploratory data analysis, data mining, market basket analysis as well as model deployment and lifecycle management.

 🌱 I am currently building my portfolio through extensive machine learning projects that help make effective business decisions and provide valuable insights.